Followers

 Punked Patriots

-The rebels fell for the ruse.
-Captain Smith left one-third of his force to secure the defenses while he led some 200 went across the creek in what turned into a disorderly pursuit.
-Failing to post flank security, the militiamen headed up the road past the tavern.
-When they had gone about two hundred yards past the bridge, the British and Loyalists opened fire from all sides.
-Caught in a hail of musket balls from their front, flanks, and rear, they broke and ran in a panic toward the safety of the creek.
-But not before leaving around 40 of their comrades who fell in the hail of fire.
-In addition, some of the fleeing patriots drowned trying to cross the creek.
-One of the patriots, Andrew Bacon, braved the "sizzling" British fire to raise the draw bridge and prevent the British from exploiting their ambush and further.
-Bacon was hit and his wound left him a cripple for life.
+The rebels fell for the trap.
+Captain Smith left one-third of his troops to defend the defenses while he led about 200 men across the creek in what turned into a chaotic chase.
+Without proper flank security, the militiamen headed up the road past the tavern.
+When they had gone roughly two hundred yards beyond the bridge, the British and Loyalists opened fire from all directions.
+Surrounded by a hail of musket balls from the front, sides, and back, they panicked and ran toward the creek for safety.
+However, they left around 40 of their comrades dead in the crossfire.
+Additionally, some of the fleeing patriots drowned trying to cross the creek.
+One patriot, Andrew Bacon, risked the

 Smith's Militia Retreating (Rare color photo!)